 19. Use a magnetic drawing board or play dough or dry erase marker or board.

 Repetition is key.
-Games so they don’t realize the are learning.
+Games so they don’t realize that they are learning.
 Reading with children every night.
 It is important to expose children to words (spelling, meaning, and context) from a young age.
-From: Kirsten

 20. Create a morning message.